stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 soapcpp2.
 The soapcpp2 tool will translate these function to client-side service invocation calls and server-side service operation dispatchers.

-A discussion of SOAP clients and servers is beyond the scope of this document.
+A discussion of SOAP clients and servers is beyond the scope of this article.
 However, the SOAP options discussed here also apply to SOAP client and server development.